<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Where To Stay

-We've also had groups stay at Hommam Hostel, a boutique hostel that has a great location and offers so rather pretty photo ops.
+We've also had groups stay at Hommam Hostel, a boutique hostel that has a great location and offers rather pretty photo ops.

 Insider Tips

-Where To Get Pictures With Llamas
+Getting Pictures With Llamas

-You'll find these cuties in Cusco but it's really touristy (you will see a local and llama dressed up for a picture if you want to pay a couple of dollars all around Cusco).
+You'll find these cuties in Cusco, but it's really touristy (you will see a local and llama dressed up for a picture if you want to pay a couple of dollars all around Cusco).

 Our pick?
 You can see herds of llamas hanging out on the hills in the small city of Sacsayhuaman.
 This is the closest to Cusco; you can walk there in 30 minutes (it's up a hill, so you can take an Uber if you don't feel like walking) but we suggest visiting this place to see llamas in a more natural habitat.